Lewes District Council

 The legislation is separated into different categories of business use, setting out the permitted development rights for each category, such as:

-The legislation covering permitted development rights for business use is extremely detailed and complex, therefore it is not possible to give general advice on all the different categories.
+The legislation covering permitted development rights for businesses is extremely detailed and complex and subject to changes, therefore it is not possible to give general advice here, on all the different categories.
+You are advised to contact us with details of your proposed development for pre-application advice and information.

 Minor works, for which planning permission is generally not required, include: